smartcontractkit/external-adapters-js/packages/scripts/src/generate-readme/test/integration/readme-test-adapter/README.md

 This is a fake adapter for testing, and should not be used as a template for adapters.

+This README was generated automatically.
+Please see [scripts](../../scripts) for more info.

 ## Environment Variables

 | Required? |     Name     |                                                Description                                                 |  Type  |          Options          |             Default              |